 Prizes are administered under the direction of the Academic Senate Committee on Prizes.
 Copies of the essays and poetry submissions chosen to receive prizes are archived at the Bancroft Library at the end of each year.

 Please note that prize contest entries need to be submitted via our online submission form before 4 p.m. on the contest deadline (listed on the chart below).
 See the General Rules for Competitive Prizes for complete submission information.
 Please click on the contest names below for specific details about each prize.

 For additional information and guidelines on the various contests currently offered, please visit the Competitive Prize Contests page.

 Please type your submission.
 We do not allow handwritten submissions.

-Your submission needs to be anonymous.
-Please print on only one side of the page.
-On the front of your manuscript, in the upper-right-hand corner, please include:
+Your submission will be judged blindly.
+Please print on only one side of the page and include the following on every page of your manuscript, in the upper-right-hand corner:

 - Name of the contest

 - The last four digits of your student identification number (SID), found on your UC Berkeley ID card

 - The total number of pages you are submitting